 Nineteenth-century British postmen wore bright red uniforms and were nicknamed robins.
 An important colour on the English flag and a royal colour worn in honour of the crown.
 So the robin on the card represents the postmen who deliver the cards.

 Share your Results:

 How did you do score, did you like the trivia and answers?
 Did you find it easy or hard?
 If you have another question with answers, comment below or checkout our general quizzes.

 Download Questions & Answer’s

 Want to play at home with family and friends?
 Just hit the download button and print them yourself, it’s free.

-Woodcraft has been practised for thousands of years, new tools and machinery come and go.
-The basic principles however have not.
+Woodcraft has been practised for thousands of millennia, newfangled tools and machinery come and go.
+The essential principles however have not.
 You can look at the work of a craftsman…